kmckiern/kmckiern.github.io/_posts/2017-09-08-Creating-a-high-fidelity-molecular-dataset-for-deep-learning-from-experimental-data.markdown

 # 1 if condition for active is met, 0 otherwise
 avg_df['active'] = (abs(avg_df['n'])-ci_95 > 25).astype(int)
 ```

-    /home/kmckiern/miniconda2/lib/python2.7/site-packages/ipykernel_launcher.py:2: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy

 Now, save this to file.